liwamansourCS/grm_autodiffvi/README.md

-Code for the project of the course: Graphical Models: Discrete Inference and Learning.
+Code for the project of the course: <b> Graphical Models: Discrete Inference and Learning. </b>